joshenoy/sathyabh.at/content/blog/2016-08-02-the-1800km-coastal-karnataka-roadtrip-part-1-bangalore-mangalore.md

   </p>
 </div>

 After having a round of dosa and coffee, we resumed our journey with the ghats coming up.
 Recently, a big chunk of the Shiradi ghats were concreted and thus driving through it was a pleasure and not the usual pothole ridden experience.
 The caveat however, is that the edges of the road are still not done and padded with mud.
 With rains, these patches erode away and leave a really steep and dangerous cut.
-Once the concrete roads were over though, the tarred roads had started giving away and was obvious they weren&#8217;t going to last long.
+Once the concrete roads were over though, the tarred roads had started giving away and was obvious they weren't going to last long.

 <div id="attachment_974" style="width: 1623px" class="wp-caption aligncenter">
   <img class="wp-image-974 size-full" src="https://images.sbhat.me/sb/2016/07/shiradi-1.jpg" alt="Concrete ghat section at Shiradi" width="1613" height="1210" />